MIPIW/mipiw.github.io/pages/public/nlp/2023-11-10-review_XLNet.md

 # variable
 categories: ['nlp', 'architectures'] # must be length 2 list
-sub_category: [''] # optional, must be a singleton list. if no subcategory filled, it will regareded in listed page in sidebar page
+sub_category: ['general'] # optional, must be a singleton list. if no subcategory filled, it will regareded in listed page in sidebar page
 rank: "☆☆☆"
 keywords: "generative AR, bidirectional AE, sampled permutation LM, sequence inductive bias, transformer-XL"
 summary: "-